 Lizards for Beginners

-- Bearded Dragons - These are docile and easy to handle lizards but they need a relatively large tank and full spectrum UV lighting.
+- Bearded dragons and frill-necked lizards - These are docile and easy to handle lizards but they need a relatively large tank and full spectrum UV lighting.

 Other lizards are a bit more challenging, whether it be in setting up of the proper environment, ease of handling, the size of space you will need to care for them, or a combination of these and other factors.
 Lizards that more experienced owners might want to consider are listed below.